To promote safe & quality bicycling in Warren County, NY.

 MOUNTAIN BIKE PATH AND TRAIL DEVELOPMENT

-- Attend on-going meetings to support efforts to develop area connector bike paths and trails.
+- Attended on-going meetings to support efforts to develop area connector bike paths and trails.
 Connector paths will provide access to paths/trails in surrounding communities, and serve as alternate transportation opportunities for bike/ped commuters and recreational bicyclists.

 - Assist and support municipalities and private land owners to develop new paths and single-track trails.

 - Distributed “safety rules” literature to educate motorists and bicyclists about sharing the road; legal right of ways for both.